 • Aggravated domestic battery

-• Aggravated battery
+• Aggravated assault or battery

 • Heinous battery